-A restaurant KPI is a key performance indicator that can be used to monitor and optimize your restaurant.
-Quite often, the best way to assess the efficiency of your staff is by looking at what they are doing on any given day.
+Quite often, the best way to assess the efficiency of a restaurant's staff is by looking at what they are doing on any given day.

-If you notice that the percentage of tables served per waiter has been increasing steadily, but it is not translating into increased profits then there might be a problem.
-This might indicate that your service time is too long, for example, or maybe you have an outlier who needs more attention.
+If a restaurant owner noticed that the percentage of tables served per waiter has been increasing steadily, but it is not translating into increased profits then there might be a problem.
+This might indicate that its service time is too long, for instance, or maybe it has an outlier who needs more attention.

-Alternatively, if the percentage of tables served per waiter has been decreasing over time and yet you are seeing increased profits then there might be a problem with how your staff is spending their time in ways other than serving tables.
+Alternatively, if the percentage of tables served per waiter has been decreasing over time and yet they are seeing increased profits then there might be a problem with how a restaurant's staff is spending their time in ways other than serving tables.

-Measurement is one of the keys to success.
-As a restaurant manager, you should be tracking key performance indicators that will help you identify trends in your business and optimize how time and resources are spent on improving the efficiency of your staff.
-Additionally, consider how to handle reservation-only dining or prime times with little staff availability, as limited resources often reveal the most significant areas of improvement.
+Managing numbers is one of the keys to success.
+A restaurant manager should be tracking these KPIs that will help identify trends in the restaurant business and optimize how time and resources are spent on improving the efficiency of their staff.
+Additionally, it is also important to well manage and handle reservation-only dining or prime times with little staff availability, as limited resources often reveal the most significant areas of improvement.

-Inventory turnover is calculated by multiplying cost of goods sold and inventory.
-This key performance indicator measures how much a company’s current inventory sells in one year, which helps managers know if they should increase or decrease their orders from suppliers.
+Restaurant inventory turnover is calculated by multiplying the cost of goods sold and inventory.
+This KPI measures how much a company’s current inventory sells in one year, which helps restaurant managers know if they should increase or decrease their orders from suppliers.
 If the number is low, that could indicate higher costs associated with holding raw materials and food items for a longer period of time.

 Speed of service

 Eating out can be a great experience, but much of the time it is not.
-Customers are often dissatisfied with speed of service times and how long they have to wait for their order.
-A restaurant's customer satisfaction rate will decline when customers feel neglected or ignored by staff.
+Customers are often dissatisfied with the speed of service times and how long they have to wait for their orders.
+A restaurant's customer retention rate will decline when customers feel neglected or ignored by staff.

-- Invest in new technology that allows you to track your speed of service to minimize the wait time for your customers, however if you are constantly low on staff and have the additional funds, investing in additional servers will ensure fast customer satisfaction rates.
+- Invest in new technology that allows you to track service performance to minimize the wait time for your customers, however, if you are constantly low on staff and have additional funds, investing in additional servers will ensure fast customer satisfaction rates.

 - If you have more than one server at your establishment, make sure that they are delineated by sections.
 This will help the staff to find their section and work more efficiently.
 When taking orders, don't forget about any allergies or intolerances customers have before proceeding with an order.

-- Train staff to be sensitive to customer needs and work hard so as not to disappoint them.
+- Train staff to be sensitive to customer needs and work hard to not disappoint them.
 It's important to let the customer know how long it will be before they get their food, so don't forget to ask them about any allergies or intolerances when taking orders.

 - Include a section of the restaurant where people can order takeout or delivery without waiting in line, if possible.

 One of the key indicators to track is tips received.
-The average tip for a restaurant in America is 18%, but some people may leave less or more depending on how they are treated, and if you have servers who perform better than others it could mean that your owners will make more money with higher tips.
+The average tip for a restaurant in America is 18%, but some people may leave less or more depending on how they are treated, and if a restaurant has servers who perform better than others it could mean that their owners will make more money with higher tips.

-If your restaurants see revenue coming from tips, then tracking them is crucial to understanding how much revenue you are generating.
+If a restaurant owner sees revenue coming from tips, then tracking them is crucial to understanding how much revenue you are generating.

-The best way to track tips received is by assigning a tip percentage for each server and adding it up at the end of the day or week/month depending on your restaurant's frequency.
+The best way to check tips received is by assigning a tip percentage for each server and adding it up at the end of the day or week/month depending on a restaurant's frequency.

-Tips should be counted as an income type because they are considered wages for the servers, and when they are accounted for it should be included in your restaurant's overhead costs.
+Tips should be counted as an income type because they are considered wages for the servers, and when they are accounted for it should be included in the restaurant's overhead costs.